nanoc/nanoc.app/content/docs/9-migrating-to-30.md

 ---

-title:      "Migrating from nanoc 2.2 to nanoc 3.0"
+title:      "Migrating to nanoc 3.0"
 markdown:   advanced
 is_dynamic: true